 - 4000 to 6000 Square Feet = $600

-You would typically set a duration for the fixed prices (eg one month) and then agree with the client that each additional month will be charged at a set rate, which is slightly lower than the first month’s price (since it doesn’t involve additionally strategy, consultation, deliveries, etc).
+You would typically set a duration for the fixed prices (e.g., one month) and then agree with the client that each additional month will be charged at a set rate, which is slightly lower than the first month’s price (since it doesn’t involve additional strategy, consultation, deliveries, etc.).

 Note: The prices above are indicative only.
-You need to set prices based on your geographic location, competitor prices, and your target customer.
-In saying that, the prices above are also real prices a home stager in Texas uses.
+You must set prices based on your geographic location, competitor prices, and target customer.
+In saying that, the prices above are also the real prices a home stager in Texas uses.

 Option 4 – Set fee pricing.